-THE STATE OF MARINE FOOD WEBS IS OF GREAT CONCERN community, their relationships, and energy transfer through food chains.
-OSPAR uses a number of indicators to track and model change, fishing, and pollution, in particular, or that species are moving north. changes in nutrient levels, represent the main human pressures affecting food webs in OSPAR marine ecosystems.
-Shifts in nutrient availability affect primary producers (phytoplankton) as well as organisms at higher trophic levels, whereas fisheries, shipping, and maritime infrastructure can impact key species and alter food web structure and dynamics.
+THE STATE OF MARINE FOOD WEBS IS OF GREAT CONCERN

 OSPAR Regions have shown differing status and trends in food web components in recent decades.
 For instance, the structure of demersal fish communities has not achieved good status in the Greater North maintain productivity and food web balances.
 Sea and Celtic Seas Regions, while no clear change has been found in the Bay of Biscay and Iberian Coast Region.
 However, signs of recovery were observed in top predators and mesopredators of demersal communities in the Bay of Biscay and Iberian Coast Region.
-No detectable changes appear to have occurred in the demersal fish communities Food webs encompass the organisms in a of the Wider Atlantic Region, although a pilot study modelling food web dynamics around the Azores suggests decreasing trends in biomass at all levels, which could be an changes to marine food webs.
-Climate indication of decreasing ecosystem resilience While many OSPAR measures can contribute to the health of food webs, it has not adopted any specific measures with the explicit objective of supporting the state, function, or resilience of food webs.
+No detectable changes appear to have occurred in the demersal fish communities

+Food webs encompass the organisms in a of the Wider Atlantic Region, although a pilot study modelling food web dynamics around the Azores suggests decreasing trends in biomass at all levels, which could be an changes to marine food webs.
+Climate indication of decreasing ecosystem resilience

+While many OSPAR measures can contribute to the health of food webs, it has not adopted any specific measures with the explicit objective of supporting the state, function, or resilience of food webs.
 Nonetheless, there are several examples of measures that explicitly attempt to maintain or restore ecosystem functioning and resilience by safeguarding food webs, including the OSPAR MPA network.
-Further attention to anthropogenic impacts on food web dynamics and the attendant loss of ecosystem services should highlight additional measures that could be taken to RESPONSE the integrity of the food webs, there are no specific measures that have been adopted within OSPAR that have an explicit objective of supporting the state, function, or resilience of food webs.
+Further attention to anthropogenic impacts on food web dynamics and the attendant loss of ecosystem services should highlight additional measures that could be taken to the integrity of the food webs, there are no on food web dynamics and attendant loss of ecosystem services should highlight additional measures that could be taken to maintain productivity and food web balances.

+While many OSPAR measures contribute to Further attention to anthropogenic impacts specific measures that have been adopted within OSPAR that have an explicit objective of supporting the state, function, or resilience of food webs.

 That said, there are several examples of measures that explicitly try to maintain or restore ecosystem functioning and resilience by safeguarding food webs, including the OSPAR MPA network.

-While many OSPAR measures contribute to Further attention to anthropogenic impacts on food web dynamics and attendant loss of ecosystem services should highlight additional measures that could be taken to maintain productivity and food web balances.
-"There are several examples of measures that explicitly try to maintain or restore ecosystem functioning and resilience by safeguarding food webs, including the OSPAR MPA network."
-OSPAR'S NEAES 2030 In the NEAES 2030, safeguarding ecosystem function and resilience features in three of the 12 strategic objectives and is implied in others that aim to avoid adverse effects on the marine environment. and their services to achieve good status of species and habitats, and thereby maintain and strengther Restore degraded benthic habitats in the North-East Atlantic when practicable to safeguard their ecosystem function and resilience to climate change and ocean seabed/marine ecosystems by preventing significant habitat loss and physical disturbance due to human activities.
-By 2024 OSPAR will initiate discussions on the development of a practical approach for regional scale ecosystem-based management, including SX.02 cooperation with fisheries management bodies and other competent organisations, in order to strengthen ecosystem resilience to climate change and to safeguard the marine environment RELATED ASSESSMENTS Food Webs Thematic Assessment Proportion of Large Fish (Large Fish Index) Size Composition in Fish Communities (>) Primary Productivity (S) Ecological Network Analysis Indices (>) Changes in Average Trophic Level of Marine Consumers (>) Pilot Assessment of Feeding Guilds Changes in Phytoplankton and Zooplankton Communities
+"There are several examples of measures that explicitly try to maintain or restore safeguarding food webs, including the OSPAR MPA network."

+OSPAR'S NEAES 2030 In the NEAES 2030, safeguarding ecosystem function and resilience features in three of the 12 strategic objectives and is implied in others that aim to avoid adverse effects on the marine environment. and their services to achieve good status of species and habitats, and thereby maintain and strengthen Atlantic when practicable to safeguard their ecosystem seabed/marine ecosystems by preventing significant habitat loss and physical disturbance due to human activities.
+By 2024 OSPAR will initiate discussions on the development of a practical approach for regional scale ecosystem-based management, including cooperation with fisheries management bodies and other competent organisations, in order to strengthen ecosystem resilience to climate change and to safeguard the marine environment RELATED ASSESSMENTS (S) Food Webs Thematic Assessment Proportion of Large Fish (Large Fish Index) Size Composition in Fish Communities Primary Productivity (S) Ecological Network Analysis Indices (>) Changes in Average Trophic Level of Marine Consumers (>) Pilot Assessment of Feeding Guilds O Changes in Phytoplankton and Zooplankton Communities

-PILOT
+THE STORY OF...
+OSPAR & THE UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS

+Member States in 2015, provides a shared Goals (SDGs) that build on decades of work.